fmerg/pymerkle/README.md

 ## Tree structure

-Contrary to other implementations, the present Merkle-tree remains always _binary balanced_, with all nodes except for the exterior ones (_leaves_) having _two_ parents.
-This is attained as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a *bifurcation* node gets created _so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_.
+Contrary to other implementations, the present Merkle-tree remains always binary balanced, with all nodes except for the exterior ones (leaves) having two parents.
+This is attained as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a *bifurcation* node gets created _so that trees with the same number of leaves have always identical structure independently of their growing strategy_.
 This standardization is further crucial for:

 - fast generation of consistency-proofs (based on additive decompositions in decreasing powers of 2)
-- fast recalculation of the root-hash after appending a new leaf, since _only the hashes at the tree's left-most branch need be recalculated_
+- fast recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's left-most branch need be recalculated
 - memory efficiency, since the height as well as total number of nodes with respect to the tree's length is constrained to the minimum.
 For example, a tree with 9 leaves has 17 nodes in the present implementation, whereas the total number of